gPanel Blog: Google Workspace Admin Insights

 gPanel’s advanced reporting enables admins to filter the entire domain’s Drive data using custom criteria.
 For example, you can quickly generate a report listing all files that have not been accessed in the last 365 days.
 This provides an immediate, actionable list of potential clutter.

-• Bulk Notification: Before taking action, use gPanel to identify owners and notify them in bulk, giving them a chance to save critical documents.
+Identify owners and notify them in bulk, giving them a chance to save critical documents before cleanup.

 Phase 2: Identifying & Resolving Orphaned Files

 Orphaned files are a more critical security and access problem.
-When a file loses its ownership lineage, it becomes invisible to many regular Admin Console processes.
+When a file loses its ownership lineage, it becomes invisible to many regular Google Admin console processes.

 Restoring Ownership with gPanel

-Restoring these files natively often requires complex workarounds, such as restoring the deleted user account — if that is even still possible. gPanel simplifies this with the Ownership Transfer Feature:
+Restoring these files natively often requires complex workarounds. gPanel simplifies this with the Ownership Transfer Feature:

 Best Practices for Prevention